RarelyCharlie/rarelycharlie.github.io/glossary.md

 # censor
 An automatic system intended to prevent the use of certain words or phrases.
 Also, to edit certain words and phrases after they have been used to make it look as if they were not used, or to delete information after it has been published to make it look as if it was not published.

+# certification
+An 18-level program that entitles ~~listeners/listener~~ to receive certificates based on how much they have participated in a variety of ways at ~~7 Cups.~~

 # chapter
 A student-led mental health awareness and support group in a school, based on the ~~values~~ and online ~~emotional support~~ that ~~7 Cups~~ provides. _See:_ [7 Cups Chapters](https://www.7cups.com/chapters/)